DjangoGirls/tutorial-extensions/en/authentication_authorization/README.md

 ## More on authenticated users

 Let's add some sugar to our templates while we're at it.
 First we will add some details to show when we are logged in.
-Edit `blog/templates/blog/base.html` like this:
+Edit `base.html` like this:

+{% filename %}blog/templates/blog/base.html{% endfilename %}
 ```django
 <div class="page-header">
     {% if user.is_authenticated %}